yracine/device-type.myecobee/README.md

 }

-6) Click on your ecobee device again to get the 4-alphanumeric PIN number from the list ((https://graph.api.smartthings.com/device/list).
+6) Click on your ecobee device again to get the 4-alphanumeric PIN  from the list ((https://graph.api.smartthings.com/device/list).
 It should appear immediately under the verboseTrace attribute.

 7) Go to the ecobee web portal within the next 9 minutes and enter your pin number under settings/my apps